Table of Contents

 2. It must not be constructed nearby a drinking water source as it can pose contamination of the drinking water source.

-3. It must be constructed at least 30m away from such a source.
+3. It must be constructed at least 30 m away from a drinking water source.

-5. It must be noted that the soak pit is not constructed in an area subjected to the high volume of traffic as it may cause compaction of the pit.
+4. It must be noted that the soak pit is not constructed in an area subjected to a high volume of traffic as it may cause compaction of the pit.

-7. A lid preferably concrete lid must be constructed to cover the soak pit.
+7. A lid preferably a concrete lid must be constructed to cover the soak pit.

 1. It serves the function of a receiver and collects the wastewater from the primary treatment unit.